 - oil for frying

-- 2 oz cream cheese (optional but delicious)
+- 2 oz cream cheese, creme fraiche, or sour cream (optional but delicious)

-- about 1/4 cup milk, or enough to reach desired consistency
+- about 1/4 cup whole milk or cream, or enough to reach desired consistency

 - black pepper to taste

 - Wash potatoes with a bristle brush or stiff sponge to clean them.
-Bring about 6-8 cups of water to a simmer.
-Stir in 1/2 cup salt and add potatoes.
-Simmer over medium-high heat for about 20 minutes, or until a fork inserted into the potato slides easily through the entire potato.
+Combine 6-8 cups of water, 1/2 cup salt, and potatoes in a large pot and bring to a boil.
+Simmer over medium-high heat for about 15-20 minutes, or until a fork inserted into the potato slides easily through the entire potato.

 - While the potatoes are cooking, melt the butter in a small saucepan over medium-low heat.
 Add the sage leaves and let cook until leaves are crisp and the butter has both turned a rich brown and given off a nutty aroma.
 Pour into a bowl, leaves and all, and set aside.